oniichanxx/Nuke-bot/README.md

 If you get any error we suggest to install the discord.py library trough pip, the command can be found at: https://pypi.org/project/discord.py/
-# Support
-To get support contact hellonoobs#9858 or
-Massy#0001